richpauly13/easy/README.md

 Limited CSS selector specificity allows developers to easily override classes.
 Other than resets, HTML tags remain mostly untouched.
 This allows for additive development by adding color, spacing, and other CSS classes as needed.

+All components look and behave the same in all evergreen browsers (Chrome, Edge Chromium, Firefox, and Safari).

 The framework works nicely with Angular.
 You can use simple CSS classes to render content in different ways.

 ### Accessible